M-M0di/Python-Advance/README.md

 # NODE SNAPSHOT TOOL

-This tool allows users to save selected nodes or entire node graph into a JSON file.
+This tool saves selected nodes or entire node graph into a JSON file.
 The basic idea is allow users to save their favorite workflows or entire node graph as a template that can be imported into any Houdini project file.

 >Never again spend countless hours looking through old projects or creating your favorite workflow from scratch!